-#2024 APPLICATIONS ARE CLOSED
+#2025 APPLICATIONS ARE CLOSED.

-The $15,000 Carol Lloyd Award honours the contribution the late Carol Lloyd made to the Queensland music scene and awards $15,000 to support an emerging female-identifying or non-binary singer-songwriter Queensland musicians to record a full-length album or record and tour an EP.
+The $15,000 Carol Lloyd Award honours the contribution the late Carol Lloyd made to the Queensland music scene and awards $15,000 to support an emerging female-identifying or gender-diverse singer-songwriter Queensland musicians to record a full-length album or record and tour an EP.

 The Carol Lloyd Award is proudly supported by the Queensland Government through Arts Queensland.